neon-software-dev/Accela/README.md

 - sdl2-image
 - sdl2-ttf
 - OpenXR

-A prepare_dependencies script is provided in the `external` directory which will download and build dependencies which can not be fetched from vcpkg.
-You can choose whether to use this script or provide these dependencies manually.
-The dependencies fetched via prepare_dependencies script are:
 - PhysX
 - OpenAL

-The prepare_dependencies script also creates a project-local vcpkg installation so that you don't need to install it yourself.
-This can be disabled if desired.
+- FFmpeg

 ### System Dependencies

 #### Qt6

 On Windows: Download and install the (LGPL / open source) development kit from the Qt website.
+Take note of the installation directory.

 On Linux: Most distributions have Qt6 development files in the package management system for easy installation (e.g. the qt6-base-dev package).